 Description: Marks the beginning of an Electrical Board Description.

-Usage Rules: The keyword is followed by the name of the board levelcomponent.
+Usage Rules: The keyword is followed by the name of the board level les: The keyword is followed by the name of the board level component.
 If the .ebd file contains more than one [Begin Board Description] keyword, then each name must be unique.
 The length of the component name must not exceed 40 characters in length, and blank characters are allowed.
+For every

-For every [Begin Board Description] keyword there must be a matching [End Board Description] keyword.
+[Begin Board Description] keyword there must be a matching

+[End Board Description] keyword.